Renewable energy cogeneration

 Vinay Chand started his Consultancy career by undertaking market research in Europe, Canada and USA, but also in emerging markets in India, Indonesia, Philippines, Thaialnd, Malaysia, Singapore, Hong Kong, Cambodia, Bangladesh, Sri Lanka, and the Gulf states.
 There was no particular specialisation at first but slowly became oriented towards soft commodities.
 There was a trend towards undertaking market research especially in areas where data was not readily available.
 A natural development was to extend this to marketing and distribution.
 Over the years, we gained extensive and intensive experience in markets in mainly developed countries.
 Since then consultancy has broadened to looking at it from the viewpoint of developing countries, as export led agricultural diversification, rural development and sector analysis.

-The markets we have most often looked at are USA, Europe, Australia, Japan and Korea but we have looked at a very wide range of markets, including those in producing countries.
+The markets we have most often looked at are USA, Europe, Australia, Japan, Indonesia and Korea but we have looked at a very wide range of markets, including those in producing countries.
 More so than most others.
 We have, in particular, studied the markets for coir products, jute, sisal, tuna, fruits and vegetables, essential oils, spices, microchips, water purifiers, mattresses, car seats, peat, kitchen electricals and geotextiles.
 Most of the product markets have been looked at more than once and some frequently.

 Our interest in markets has not diminished.
 It is still the core aspect to our approach.
 A market orientation is very often spoken off but sadly often by people who have no real idea of what it means.
 In the private sector this is considered a fatal mistake.
 In development, there are many multi tens of million dollar projects that are cavalier in their approach to markets.
 So very often, there are no allocations for market verification just a blind assumption that the existence of markets can be taken for granted.
 In this context the ostensible interest in being market driven became a terrible illusion.
 In order to be market driven, you need to start off with the market.